 To obtain "take" authorization under the California Endangered Species Act (CESA) for the long-term operation of the State Water Project, the Department of Water Resources (DWR) consults with the California Department of Fish and Wildlife (CDFW) and requests an incidental take permit (ITP) of state listed species.
 To obtain "take" authorization under the Federal Endangered Species Act, DWR and the United States Bureau of Reclamation consult with the National Marine Fisheries Service (NMFS) and the United States Fish and Wildlife Service (FWS) and requests biological opinions (BiOps) authorizing incidental take of federally listed species from the coordinated operations of the SWP and Central Valley Project (CVP).
-The updated BiOps for the long-term operation of the SWP and CVP were finalized in October 2019 and Reclamation adopted its long-term operations plan for the CVP in February 2020.
+BiOps for the long-term operation of the SWP and CVP were updated in October 2019 and Reclamation adopted its long-term operations plan for the CVP in February 2020.
 CDFW issued its ITP and DWR approved its long-term operations plan in March 2020.
-The BiOps and the State ITP have been challenged in court by multiple parties including water agencies and nongovernmental organization groups.
+The 2019 BiOps and the 2020 State ITP have been challenged in court by multiple parties including water agencies and nongovernmental organization groups.
 Metropolitan is involved in the BiOp litigation in federal court as part of the State Water Contractors, and in the State ITP litigation in state court as Metropolitan and as a member of the State Water Construction, in order to protect our interest in SWP supplies, specifically that the SWP's permits are based on the best available science and are granted pursuant to correct legal standards.
 The litigation on the State ITP includes eight cases that have been coordinated in Sacramento County Superior Court.
 The administrative records were certified in March 2022.
 Metropolitan and the other State Water Contractors challenged the completeness of the administrative record and were successful in the Court ordering that a subset of the challenged documents be added to the administrative record.
 No date has been set for the hearing merits.
-Reclamation and DWR reinitiated consultation under the federal ESA in September 2021; and in consideration of the reinitiated federal consultation, the BiOp litigation has been stayed and several Interim Operation Plans adopted.
-The state ITP is also being updated as part of the reinitiated consultation, and the parties have agreed to a short-term stay of litigation.
+Reclamation and DWR reinitiated consultation under the federal ESA in September 2021; and in consideration of the reinitiated federal consultation, the BiOp litigation was stayed and several Interim Operation Plans adopted.
+In 2024, NMFS and FWS issued new BiOps, and the parties to the litigation requested, and the court granted, a further stay.
+In October 2024, DWR certified a Final Environmental Impact Report for its long-term SWP operations to obtain a new CESA ITP, which CDFW issued shortly thereafter.
+Two lawsuits were filed challenging the new CESA ITP, and most parties in the litigation challenging the 2020 CESA ITP dismissed their cases.
+Metropolitan, SWC and San Bernardino Valley Municipal Water District are negotiating a settlement.